 Complainant and the person against whom the application is made is known as the

 Respondent.
-If the Complainant is a minor, the complaint must be filed through the Complainant's parent or guardian.
+If the Complainant is a minor, the complaint may be filed through the Complainant's parent or guardian.

 Before preparing any documents, you may wish to consider taking the online Pre-Filing Assessment, which can guide you on the general eligibility requirements as well as the types of offences covered and types of remedies offered.
 The Pre-Filing Assessment can be accessed here.